AnudeepGI/AnudeepGI/README.md

-# Hi there, I'm AnudeepGI! 👋
+# Hi there, I'm Anudeep GI! 👋

 Welcome to my GitHub profile!
 I'm passionate about software development, open-source contributions, and continuous learning.
 I love to explore new technologies and work on exciting projects that solve real-world problems.